All Episodes

 But what happens if patients are suddenly required to see a PA or NP first?

-What happens is that even though these people have a good level of expertise, there are things that because of the number of years that they've practiced or the amount and length of training that physicians have had that physicians, assistants, and nurse practitioners might not catch.
+What happens is that even though these people have a good level of expertise, there are things that because of the number of years that they've practiced or the amount and length of training that physicians have had, that physicians, assistants, and nurse practitioners might not catch a mole on somebody's cheek that the doctor who's seen this patient for years might recognize and say, John, that thing looks like it's changed color from a couple of years ago.

 Yeah.

-That's the that's the one that's the one thing that your entry level into the health system uh becomes much lower.
+That's the one thing that your entry level into the health system becomes much lower.

-That's that's something that again uh people who live in the Euro Canadian systems will will tell you about.
+That's something that, again, people who live in the Euro-Canadian systems will tell you about.

 You no longer have your old-time family physician who's known you for years.

-Uh you have to go through a couple of entry positions to get to be seen uh by the level of dog before that, as you say, with little things, little things like moles, which they claim to be concerned about, that's the reason they're taxing the tanning beds because they think there's a melanoma epidemic uh and that the reason for the ten percent tax on the tanning bed is to pay for all the extra melanoma.
+Before that, as you say, with little things, little things like moles, which they claim to be concerned about, that's the reason they're taxing the tanning beds because they think there's a melanoma epidemic and that the reason for the 10% tax on the tanning bed is to pay for all the extra melanoma.

-But that's actually uh in a more basic sense, it's also true that when you mandate and you bureaucratize health care, uh what you do is eventually you lead to a physician shortage in your own country because uh medicine no longer becomes an attractive middle class profession.
+But that's actually, in a more basic sense, it's also true that when you mandate and you bureaucratize healthcare, what you do is eventually you lead to a physician shortage in your own country because medicine no longer becomes an attractive middle-class profession.

 If you don't want to be hyper-regulated by the government in every way, you go into something else.

-Uh and then again a lot of your doctors move to.
+And then again, a lot of your doctors move to.

-For example, uh the highest concentration of Canadian doctors anywhere on the planet, of Canadian trained doctors anywhere on the planet, is the state of Florida.
+For example, the highest concentration of Canadian doctors anywhere on the planet, of Canadian-trained doctors anywhere on the planet, is the state of Florida.

-Now, obviously, if the uh Florida system takes on the characteristics of the American system, uh, where are those Canadian doctors going to end up treated?
+Now, obviously, if the Florida system takes on the characteristics of the American system, where are those Canadian doctors going to end up treating?

 Maybe they'll stay here, maybe they'll go to Costa Rica, I don't know.

-But you you notice that one thing all these socialized health care systems do is they denude the third world of doctors and nurses.
+But you notice that one thing all these socialized healthcare systems do is they denude the third world of doctors and nurses.

-So people who could be if you're in Botswana and you train as a doctor, you go and work in a hospital in uh in Canada.
+So people who could be, if you're in Botswana and you train as a doctor, you go and work in a hospital in Canada.

-If you're a nurse in in uh Malawi, uh instead of working at a hospital in Malawi, you go and work in a a hospital in Britain.
+If you're a nurse in Malawi, instead of working at a hospital in Malawi, you go and work in a hospital in Britain.

 Boy, you guys really are just at the beginning of this learning curve.

-And for those of us, if you're you know, the incontinent Quebec who's been waiting three years for the little twenty-minute procedure that will stop him having to go to the bathroom twelve times a night, he's way ahead of you.
+And for those of us, if you're, you know, the incontinent Quebecer who's been waiting three years for the little 20-minute procedure that will stop him having to go to the bathroom 12 times a night, he's way ahead of you.

-You guys, you're just starting to cross your legs, and you're about to, and you're really about to to discover uh what it's what it's what's ahead for you.
+You guys, you're just starting to cross your legs and you're really about to discover what's ahead for you.

-Mark Steid, In for Rush on the pre-Christmas Eve show uh on the EIB network, more straight ahead.
+Mark Slide, infra rush on the pre-Christmas Eve show on the EIB network.

-Five hundred million dollars for John Kerry, uh five hundred million dollars for incorrect uh s allocation of stimulus funds.
+$500 million for incorrect allocation of stimulus funds.

-There's money for everything except it seems uh for rehousing these prisoners who are going to be moving from Guantanamo Bay to rural Illinois.
+There's money for everything, except it seems, for rehousing these prisoners who are going to be moving from Guantanamo Bay to rural Illinois.

 The Obama administration is struggling to come up with the money.